kingdom-building-ministries/kbm-static-site/blog/_posts/2014-09-26-beth-reed-shares-on-partnering-with-god.md

 Over time I have learned that God brings people across my path that I seem to have a “heart match” with; the person’s ministry and what they’re doing for the Kingdom really tugs on my heart strings.
 For example, I’ll hear about a need (from a local church, missionary, etc.) and something resonates deep within me – it’s as if God’s spirit is moving me to join in and get excited!

 God delights in us experiencing the joy of partnering with Him.
 I think because of that, God uses our interests, gifting, desires and heartbeat to lead us towards things He wants to accomplish.
-My husband Jim has been amazed at the way God has even employed his passion for mechanics and tractors for Kingdom advancement!
+Growing up, I watched God even employ my Father's passion for mechanics and tractors for Kingdom advancement!

 Psalm 37:4 says, “Take delight in the Lord, and he will give you the desires of your heart.”
 The way I see it, as I delight in the Lord I see how the desires placed in me will often match the Kingdom work He leads me to do.
 The cycle of delight is then complete when I get to join Him where He’s working by simply offering who I am!